Questions? Give us a call (305) 764-0743

 Anchor Text Distribution

-If the anchor text—the clickable text in a hyperlink—is overly optimized or doesn’t appear natural, Google will treat the linking as manipulative.
+If the anchor text is overly optimized or doesn’t appear natural, Google will treat the linking as manipulative.
 More specifically, having a large percentage of your backlinks with the exact match anchor text for a keyword you’re trying to rank for can result in a penalty.
 But what does getting a Google penalty really mean?

 If you’ve been hit by a Google penalty, the road to recovery is often long and arduous.
 The good news is that it’s not impossible.
 Even seasoned SEO experts can’t grasp PageRank or Google’s standards fully, which means anyone can get penalized.
 If this ever occurs to you, you can mitigate the issue by: